 - The pet must be socialized and leash-trained to a reasonable degree.

-- If an Air Nanny needs to fly over multiple pets, asking a friend or family member to tag along is common practice.
+- If a flight nanny needs to fly over multiple pets, asking a friend or family member to tag along is common practice.

-- The cost of transport is negotiated by the Air Nanny and the customer in advance.
-It’s typically based on the distance traveled, which is to say the number of hours flown.
+- The flight nanny and the customer negotiate the cost of transport in advance.
+It’s typically based on the distance traveled, which is to say, the number of hours flown.
 It often includes airfares and cabin fees, though different arrangements are sometimes made.

-Finally, here’s a quote from one of the Air Nannies using the CitizenShipper platform.
+Finally, here’s a quote from one flight nanny using the CitizenShipper platform.
 To all those looking to make supplemental income as a flight nanny, she advises the following: